fenago/machine-learning/lab_guides/lab_4.md

 ## 4.3.1 The perceptron trick

 The perceptron trick is a tiny step that helps us go from a classifier, to a slightly better classifier.
 We’ll actually take a less ambitious step.
-Like in Chapter 3, we’ll only focus on one point, and ask the question: “How can I make this classifier a little bit better for this one point?
+Like in Lab 3, we’ll only focus on one point, and ask the question: “How can I make this classifier a little bit better for this one point?

-We’ll take a slightly arbitrary approach (if you don’t like it and have ideas to improve it, you’ll really enjoy the later parts of this chapter!).
+We’ll take a slightly arbitrary approach (if you don’t like it and have ideas to improve it, you’ll really enjoy the later parts of this lab!).
 The arbitrary step is the following:

 - If the point is correctly classified, we won’t touch the classifier.
 It’s good as it is.